haiderny/synapse/README.md

 The synapse watchers take care of re-configuring the proxy so that it always points at available servers.
 We've included a number of default watchers, including ones that query zookeeper and ones using the AWS API.
 It is easy to write your own watchers for your use case, and we encourage submitting them back to the project.

+Synapse also with a number of `config_generators`, which are responsible for reacting to service discovery changes and writing out appropriate config.
+Right now HAProxy, Nginx, and local files are built in, but you can plug your own in [easily](#createconfig).

 ## Example Migration ##